intel/beignet/backend/doc/unstructured_branches.md

 ### Core idea

-- Linearizing the CFG initialle consists in removing all forward branches and "replace" them by predication.
+- Linearizing the CFG initially consists in removing all forward branches and "replace" them by predication.
 Indeed, the program will be still correct if you predicate instructions based instead of forward jumps.
 This is basically the a control flow to data flow conversion.